by Doc Quantum and Libbylawrence

 Rising from the bedside, Donna bent over to kiss Kole’s forehead.
 “Sleep well,” she said, and walked out of the hospital.
 The weight of the world seemed to rest on her shoulders now.
 She had been racking her mind as she tried to decide whether or not to continue the legacy her sister had begun by becoming the new Wonder Woman.

 There were other problems, too.
-Dick Grayson, Koriand’r, and Joseph Wilson had left for Tamaran in the midst of the Crisis when Princess Koriand’r — who called herself Starfire — had received a summons from her father to return home at once.
-After Dick Grayson — the former partner of Batman now known as Nightwing — had returned, she found him in an awful state.
+Dick Grayson, Koriand’r, and Joseph Wilson had left for Tamaran in the midst of the Crisis when Princess Koriand’r — who called herself Starfire — had received a summons from her father to return home at once. (*) After Dick Grayson — the former partner of Batman now known as Nightwing — had returned, she found him in an awful state.
 He was unshaven, wore only a bathrobe, and apparently hadn’t bothered showering for days.
-He gave her the news that Kory had gone through with an arranged marriage of state and would be staying on her home planet.
-With that, he quit the team, leaving it entirely in Donna’s hands.
-Later, when Donna confronted him about this, it had not ended well.
-He finally elected to search for their teammate Raven, who had been missing since the Crisis.
-It was reported that Raven had been kidnapped by Brother Blood and his Church of Blood.
-Dick had left in search of her and hadn’t been heard from since.
+He gave her the news that Kory had gone through with an arranged marriage of state and would be staying on her home planet. (*) With that, he quit the team, leaving it entirely in Donna’s hands.
+When Donna confronted him about this, it had not ended well.
+After his recriminations about her poor leadership in his absence goaded them into coming to blows, he finally left to search for their teammate Raven, who had been missing since the Crisis.
+It was reported that Raven had been kidnapped by the Church of Blood, along with her mother, Arella. (*) Dick had left in search of her and hadn’t been heard from since.

 [(*) Editor’s note: See “Homecoming,” The New Teen Titans v2 #18 (March, 1986) and “Breaking Up Is Hard to Do,” The New Teen Titans v2 #19 (April, 1986), which are only partly in continuity.]